DeAlb0/panzoom/README.md

 Set up
 ------

-- if you are using sphinx the conf.py must be changed to include panzoom as follows:
+- if you are using sphinx change conf.py in your sources to get the panzoom functionality on all generated pages :
   - add the following line to the html_js_files = [ ... ] array (or add this array in case it does not exist)
     ```
     'https://dealb0.github.io/panzoom/code/panzoom.v1.x.js',